DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-3-mentor-materials.md

 Clarify the Learning Intentions for this session with your mentee.

-At the start of this module, you looked at all of the ‘learn how to*’* statements for Standards 4 and 5 and conducted a module audit with your mentee: in some areas they will already be confident and skilled; in others they will want more practice, and support from you and others.
+At the start of this module, you looked at all of the 'learn how to*'* statements for Standards 4 and 5 and conducted a module audit with your mentee: in some areas they will already be confident and skilled; in others they will want more practice, and support from you and others.
 Look back at this audit now and use it to help decide how you and your mentee will make the most productive use of the suggested Theory to Practice activities below.

 Theory to Practice 40 mins